LowLevelMahn/AlbertoMarnetto_seperated_restunts/readme.md

 Setting breakpoints, stepping etc works.
 The TD configuration file is stored in stunts\tdconfig.td.

+## Notes about the toolchain

-Notes regarding make
+### Notes regarding make

 Borland Make was chosen because the first makefile was written for the DOS version.
 Ultimately the DOS version ran into memory problems with the largest asm-files.
 Too late and too lazy to find a new make utility, the Windows version of Borland Make, included in Borland C++ 5.5, was used instead.
 But:

 Borland Make 5.2 uses MAKEFILE.@@@ as the filename for temporary inline files.
 WLINK interprets @ in a special way on the command line and will not take the inline file as a parameter.
 As such make.exe was patched to use MAKEFILE.!!! as the temporary filename instead.

-Notes regarding the linker
+### Notes regarding the linker

 WLINK from the Open Watcom C/C++ compiler suite was originally chosen because it supports detailed control on how to order segment classes in the final executable image.

 Our requirement is to put the original code and data first in the file, exactly as in the original game, only patching up function calls and data access.
 TLINK and OPTLINK were tested in the early days, but after having difficulties with segment ordering and subsequent crashes, the project settled on WLINK.